Coronavirus (Covid-19) and CIPS Exams

 Using my voucher code:

-Exam vouchers can only be used to pay for deferred exams.
+Exam vouchers can only be used to pay for deferred exams and must be used by the expiry date.

-We strongly recommend using the exam voucher to book the same modules in the November series at the same exam venue and in one transaction.
+We strongly recommend using the exam voucher to book the same modules in the next available series at the same exam venue and in one transaction.

-The exam voucher code will remain in My CIPS until the full voucher balance is used or expires.
+The exam voucher code will remain in My CIPS until the full voucher balance is used or expires and must be used by the expiry date.

-We recommend the exam voucher in used in full in one transaction.
+We recommend the exam voucher is used in full in one transaction.

 You can check your balance when you apply the code in the shopping cart.

-CIPS has made a commitment to provide all students, whose exams have been impacted by Coronavirus, with the opportunity to take a deferred exam in the November 2020 series at no extra cost.
+CIPS has made a commitment to provide all students, whose exams have been impacted by Coronavirus, with the opportunity to take a deferred exam in the next available exam series at no extra cost.

-If your membership renewal is coming up, CIPS will extend your membership at no cost until 30 November 2020 to give you time to complete outstanding deferred exams.
+If your membership renewal is coming up, CIPS will extend your membership at no cost until the next available exam series to give you time to complete outstanding deferred exams.

-If you choose to book your exams in 2021 you will be required to renew your membership.
+If you choose to book your exams after the next available series you will be required to renew your membership.

 Yes, you can pay for additional items and use your exam voucher code in the same transaction.